thenzler/local-chat-app-sqlite/README.md

-# Local Chat App with SQLite Vector Search
+# Project Susi

-This application provides an interface for chatting with local language models via Ollama while using a SQLite-based vector database for document search and retrieval.
+A local document chat application with SQLite-based vector search for question answering.

 ## Features